fullstack-development/developers-roadmap/frontend/junior-1/html.md

       </header>
       ```
 * What are meta tags for?
 * What are data attributes?
-Can you give examples of their effective use?
+Can you give the examples of their effective use?
 * How do you apply styles to `svg`?
 Which primary attributes and CSS properties are used in this task?
 * What are HTML entities such as non-breaking space, em dash, etc, and how do you work with them?